 Beaumont - New Augusta real estate is some of the most expensive in Mississippi, although Beaumont - New Augusta house values don't compare to the most expensive real estate in the U.S.

-18.85% of the workforce is employed in the armed forces, making the military a huge focus of life in Beaumont - New Augusta.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Healthcare and Other industries respectively employ 18.79% and 15.40% of the civilian workforce.
+The armed forces are a huge part of the life in Beaumont - New Augusta, employing 18.85% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Other industries employ 18.79% and 15.40% of the civilian workforce, respectively.

 Being a small town, Beaumont - New Augusta does not have a public transit system used by locals to get to and from work.

-The population of Beaumont - New Augusta has a very low overall level of education: only 6.55% of people over 25 hold a 4-year college degree or higher.
+The citizens of Beaumont - New Augusta have a very low rate of college education: just 6.55% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Beaumont - New Augusta in 2022 was $26,123, which is middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,492 for a family of four.
 However, Beaumont - New Augusta contains both very wealthy and poor people as well.